-Itineraries: March to November including Scotland, Northern Ireland, Ireland, Isle of Man and Norway.
+Itineraries: March to November including Scotland, Northern Ireland, Ireland, Isle of Man, South of England, the Channel Islands and French coastal ports.
 In any one season, no cruise is repeated.
-Here are samplings of partial itineraries:
+Here are samplings of itineraries:

-- For 2018, the ship’s 30th season, HEBRIDEAN PRINCESS will venture south to Dublin, Isles of Scilly, Channel Islands, Bretagne and Normandie (France), Belgium and cruise up the Thames to London.
+- For 2018, the ship’s 30th season, HEBRIDEAN PRINCESS will venture south during the height of summer on varied itineraries to Dublin, Isles of Scilly, Channel Islands, Bretagne and Normandie (France), Belgium and a cruise up the Thames to London’s Tower Bridge.

 Special interest cruises include: hiking, golf, gardens, classical music and Scottish food and drink; bicycles available.

 Generally, the vessel either docks or anchors at night and travels during breakfast or lunch to the next location.
 Occasional overnight sails take place when the itinerary stretches south to and from English Channel ports.